thinkst/canarytools-docs/docs/api-reference/bird-management.md

       - name: update_tag
         required: true
         type: string
-        description: A tag of an update to push to device
+        description: A tag of an update to push to Bird
       - name: req_len
         required: false
         type: int